Investment Grade Bonds: Your Comprehensive Guide For Balanced Investing

 2. Face Value

 The face value of a bond refers to the price of a single unit of a bond issued by the company in the primary market.
-It is also known as the principal, nominal, or par value of a bond.
+It is also known as a bond's principal, nominal, or par value.
 It is the value that the issuer is obligated to pay the investor back at maturity.

-Face value is different from the market value which represents the amount an investor has to pay to buy the bonds in the secondary markets.
-The market value depends upon various economic factors like prevailing interest rates, changes in credit ratings, and demand and supply.
+Face value differs from market value, representing the amount an investor has to pay to buy bonds in the secondary markets.
+Market value depends upon various economic factors, such as prevailing interest rates, changes in credit ratings, and demand and supply.

 3. Tenure

-Tenure of investment grade bonds varies from a few months to 30 years.
-However, some bonds come with an option of early redemption after 3 to 7 years at a premature penalty, depending on the issuer.
+The tenure of investment-grade bonds varies from a few months to 30 years.
+However, depending on the issuer, some bonds offer an option of early redemption after 3 to 7 years at a premature penalty.

 • They are less risky than stock market investments.